- Transfer Students

 - At the end of the term, the supervisor submits a brief progress report to the Program Assistant, indicating whether the goals set out in the QE Outline have been achieved or renegotiated.

-Phase 2: Summer Term, Year One
+Phase 2: Summer Term, Year 1

 - Prior to enrolling in SA 897, the student prepares a four-page (double-spaced) research statement and bibliography, in consultation with supervisory committee, and submits a copy to the Program Assistant.